-Owners are responsible for arranging for the testing of a backflow prevention assembly.
+Owners are responsible for arranging testing of a backflow prevention assembly.
 (With new structures, this is typically the contractor)

 Who maintains my backflow prevention assembly(ies)?

-Owners are responsible to maintain the devices if any signs are evident during the annual testing or between testing events.
+Owners are responsible for maintaining devices during annual testing or between testing events.
 The device should always be operational to avoid cross-connection contamination of the internal plumbing and/or the water service from the Loudoun Water main.

 What if my backflow prevention assembly fails the test?

 A notice will be sent to the owner of any building or structure that is found to have devices in violation of the Loudoun Water Cross-Connection Backflow Program.
-Devices found to be in non-compliance shall be repaired or replaced by the customer at the customer’s expense within 15 days of notification by Loudoun Water.
+Devices found to be in non-compliance shall be repaired or replaced, then retested by a certified tester at the expense of the customer within 30 days of notification by Loudoun Water.

 What happens if I don’t have my assembly tested?

 The annual testing of a backflow assembly confirms from a certified professional that the device is operating properly.
 The risk of contamination potentially impacts the health of the people in your household as well as other Loudoun Water customers.
 Owners who do not have properly operating and maintained backflow prevention assemblies will be in non-compliance.
 Loudoun Water may disconnect and discontinue the water service to any customer who poses a risk to the drinking water supply via an unprotected connection.

 Who is responsible for submitting the sheet to Loudoun Water?

 The certified tester must complete the test form or online webform.
 If filling out a paper test sheet, the certified tester must provide the test results to the owner and Loudoun Water.
-Test sheet results can be sent to Loudoun Water by mail at 44771 Loudoun Water Way, Ashburn, VA 20147 or by email to email@example.com or by fax at 703-729-9494.
+Test sheet results can be sent to Loudoun Water by mail at 44771 Loudoun Water Way, Ashburn, VA 20147 or by email to firstname.lastname@example.org.
 Online webforms are automatically emailed to the owner and Loudoun Water.

 What is Loudoun Water’s responsibility to the cross-connection backflow program?